Robert D. Beckel

 He entered the National War College in August 1974.
 Upon graduation in July 1975, he served as vice commander of the 9th Strategic Reconnaissance Wing, Beale Air Force Base, Calif., and flew SR-71s and T-38s.
 There he became commander of the 100th Combat Support Group in October 1976 and, later, the 100th Air Refueling Wing.
 In August 1978 Beckel transferred to K.I.
 Sawyer Air Force Base, Mich., as commander of the 410th Bombardment Wing.
 In June 1979 he became commander of 7th Air Division, Strategic Air Command, Ramstein Air Base, West Germany.

 Beckel returned to the Air Force Academy in February 1981 as commandant of cadets.
 In June 1982 he became director of operations, Office of the Deputy Chief of Staff, Plans and Operations, Headquarters U.S. Air Force, Washington, D.C.
 He transferred to Headquarters Strategic Air Command, Offutt Air Force Base, Neb., In September 1984 as deputy chief of staff for operations, and in October 1985 became chief of staff.
 Beckel was assigned to Europe in July 1987 as deputy chairman, NATO Military Committee, Headquarters North Atlantic Treaty Organization, Brussels, Belgium.

 He is a command pilot with more than 4,400 flying hours.
 His military awards and decorations include the Defense Distinguished Service Medal, Distinguished Service Medal, Silver Star, Legion of Merit with oak leaf cluster, Distinguished Flying Cross with four oak leaf clusters, Bronze Star Medal, Meritorious Service Medal and Air Medal with 15 oak leaf clusters.
 He was named to the Helms All-American basketball team in 1959, and was on the U.S. Air Forces in Europe and all-Air Force basketball teams in 1961.

 He was promoted to lieutenant general Aug.
 1, 1987, with same date of rank and retired on June 1, 1992.
+After retirement, he served as the Superintendent of New Mexico Military Institute from summer 1996 to summer 2004, and later as a consultant of secondary-education schools overseas.
+He died at the age of 88 on November 8, 2025, in The Woodlands, Texas.